 Terminal 3 building design

-The terminal is a glass and metal frame structure.
-It has spacious interiors and features arts and graphical designs that showcase Indian culture.
+Featuring a glass and metal frame structure, the terminal has spacious interiors and features arts and graphical designs that showcase Indian culture.
 North light orientation of the building reduces solar gain and optimises daylight illumination.

-Public areas of the terminal feature about 50,000 of architectural lightings.
-Priority was given to passenger comfort with about 20,000m2 of space for restaurants, cafés, food outlets and bars.
+Public areas of the terminal feature 50,000 of architectural lighting.
+Priority was given to passenger comfort with approximately 20,000m² of space for restaurants, cafés, food outlets and bars.